 The last time I saw my grandfather was when I dropped him and my aunts off at Hospital Putrajaya.
 He was feeling especially weak and they wanted to get him checked out.
 I had a flight leaving in a few hours to London and was contemplating whether I should even leave.
 I left and I remember seeing him through the glass doors of the hospital entrance, hunched in his wheelchair.
 It was one of the saddest moments in my life, I’ve never seen him in such a state before.
 He was always very independent, active and strong.

 How did you cope with your own feelings?

 My emotions were mostly up and down for the first few months, one of my biggest regrets was that I wasn’t present when both of them took their last breaths.
-I started spending hours on Reddit reading about other people’s experience of losing a loved one and watched countless of videos on Youtube of families surrounding their dying loved ones.
+I started spending hours on Reddit reading about other people’s experiences of losing a loved one and watched countless videos on Youtube of families surrounding their dying loved ones.
 My search history back then was pretty dark, haha!

 I tried to cope with their passing by looking at photos of them on my phone, it was strangely comforting and was exactly what I needed to transition into this new phase of life without the both of them.

 If they could hear you now, what would you say to them?

 Mainly I would like to apologise for not visiting them as much as I could have and I want them to know that I’ll always appreciate everything that they’ve done for me.
 I hope they know they’re one of the most important people in my life and I think of them all the time.

 Definitely, the time when my grandfather taught me how to drive a car when I was 15 years old!
 He even joked that 15 was too old as he learned to drive when he was only 12.

 I also think about all the times I would hang out with my grandmother chatting about my day at school, I remember complaining a lot but she always listened no matter how much I whined.